deckhouse/virtualization/docs/USER_GUIDE.md

 linux-vm                              Running     virtlab-pt-2   10.66.10.14   79m
 ```

-You can interrupt any live migration while it is in the `Pending`, `InProgress` phase by deleting the corresponding `VirtualMachineOperations` resource.
+You can interrupt any live migration while it is in the `Pending` or `InProgress` phase by deleting the corresponding `VirtualMachineOperations` resource.

 How to perform a live VM migration in the web interface: